Primary amoebic meningoencephalitis: History

 In 1899, Franz Schardinger first discovered and documented an amoeba he called Amoeba gruberi that could transform into a flagellate.
 The genus Naegleria was established by Alexis Alexeieff in 1912, who grouped the flagellate amoeba.
 He coined the term Naegleria after Kurt Nägler, who researched amoebae.
-It was not until 1965 that doctors Malcolm Fowler and Rodney F. Carter in Adelaide, Australia, reported the first four human cases of amoebic meningoencephalitis.
+It was not until 1965 that doctors Malcolm Fowler and Rodney F. Carter in Adelaide, Australia reported the first four human cases of amoebic meningoencephalitis.
 These cases involved four Australian children, one in 1961 and the rest in 1965, all of whom had succumbed to the illness.
 Their work on amebo-flagellates has provided an example of how a protozoan can effectively live both freely in the environment, and in a human host.

-In 1966, Fowler termed the infection resulting from N. fowleri primary amoebic meningoencephalitis (PAM) to distinguish this central nervous system (CNS) invasion from other secondary invasions made by other amoebae such as Entamoeba histolytica.
+In 1966, Butt termed the infection resulting from N. fowleri primary amoebic meningoencephalitis (PAM) to distinguish this central nervous system (CNS) invasion from other secondary invasions made by other amoebae such as Entamoeba histolytica.
 A retrospective study determined the first documented case of PAM possibly occurred in Britain in 1909.
 In 1966, four cases were reported in the US.
-By 1968 the causative organism, previously thought to be a species of Acanthamoeba or Hartmannella, was identified as Naegleria.
-This same year, occurrence of sixteen cases over a period of three years (1962–1965) was reported in Ústí nad Labem, Czechoslovakia.
+By 1968, the causative organism, previously thought to be a species of Hartmannella, was identified as a novel species of Naegleria.
+This same year, the occurrence of sixteen cases over three years (1962–1965) was reported in Ústí nad Labem, Czechoslovakia.
 In 1970, Carter named the species of amoeba N. fowleri, after Malcolm Fowler.

 Society and culture

 Naegleria fowleri is also known as the "brain-eating amoeba".
-The term has also been applied to Balamuthia mandrillaris, causing some confusion between the two; Balamuthia mandrillaris is unrelated to Naegleria fowleri, and causes a different disease called granulomatous amoebic encephalitis.
+This common name has also been applied to Balamuthia mandrillaris, causing some confusion between the two; Balamuthia mandrillaris is unrelated to Naegleria fowleri, and causes a different disease called granulomatous amoebic encephalitis.
 Unlike naegleriasis, which is usually seen in people with normal immune function, granulomatous amoebic encephalitis is usually seen in people with poor immune function, such as those with HIV/AIDS or leukemia.

-Naegleriasis was the topic of episodes 20 and 21 in Season 2 of the medical mystery drama House, M.D.
-It is also the topic of the episode "39 Differences" of season 6 of The Good Doctor.
+Naegleriasis was the topic in Season 2 of the medical mystery drama House, M.D. in the two-part episode titled "Euphoria".
+It is also the topic of the episode "39 Differences" of season 6 of The Good Doctor after a patient is diagnosed with N. Fowleri infection.